Mountain Bike to Killington Peak

 In addition, Mary and Bill tend to rent mountain bikes to bike Killington, preserving their personal mountain bikes for off road adventures.
 Mountain bike technology is changing as fast as ski's and snow boards.
 Coming down the mountain, it is nice to have all the bells and whistles, like fork mounted shock absorbers for instance.
 Also, it is an understatement to say that riding in the mud, you are going to get very dirty.
 It is nice to be able to turn in a mud encrusted bike back to the Killington staff at the end of the day.

-Mountain biking Killington is one of the many memorable experiences within your reach from the Birch Ridge Inn.
+Mountain biking the many trails at Killington is one of the many memorable experiences within your reach from the Birch Ridge Inn.